 The Basic Beginnings Project Preschool Program is based upon planned learning and play activities that encourage children to explore and discover facts about themselves and the world in which they live.
-Our degreed and certified preschool teachers facilitate activities that engage and interest the children, while using the Wyoming Early Learning Foundations for Ages 3-5 to ensure that children’s needs are being met in all developmental domains, including:
+Our preschool teachers are certified by the Wyoming Professional Teaching Standards Board.
+This knowledge helps them to effectively facilitate activities that engage and interest the children, while using the Wyoming Early Learning Foundations for Ages 3-5 to ensure that children’s needs are being met in all developmental domains, including:

 - Approaches to Learning: initiative and curiosity, persistence and attention, and cooperation.